- Describe the theories of Cooley, Mead, Freud, Piaget, Kohlberg, Gilligan, and Erikson.

 One set of explanations, and the most sociological of those we discuss, looks at how the self, or one’s identity, self-concept, and self-image, develops.
 These explanations stress that we learn how to interact by first interacting with others and that we do so by using this interaction to gain an idea of who we are and what they expect of us.

 Charles Horton Cooley

 Among the first to advance this view was Charles Horton Cooley (1864–1929), who said that by interacting with other people we gain an impression of how they perceive us.
 In effect, we “see” ourselves when we interact with other people, as if we are looking in a mirror when we are with them.
-Cooley (1902) developed his famous concept of the to summarize this process.
+Cooley (1902) developed his famous concept of the looking-glass self to summarize this process.
 Cooley said we first imagine how we appear to others and then imagine how they think of us and, more specifically, whether they are evaluating us positively or negatively.
 We then use these perceptions to develop judgments and feelings about ourselves, such as pride or embarrassment.

 Sometimes errors occur in this complex process, as we may misperceive how others regard us and develop misguided judgments of our behavior and feelings.
 For example, you may have been in a situation where someone laughed at what you said, and you thought they were mocking you, when in fact they just thought you were being funny.
 Although you should have interpreted their laughter positively, you interpreted it negatively and probably felt stupid or embarrassed.